elastisys/compliantkubernetes/docs/user-guide/operate.md

 Welcome to the third and final step, Application Developer!

-In this step, you will learn how to operate your application on Elastisys Compliant Kubernetes.
+In this step, you will learn how to operate your application on Welkin.

 ## Configure Dashboards and Alerts